Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It uses keyboard input for all user controls
 (the mouse may be used, if needed, for onscreen space selection only).

+EngageUI is provided as a free source-code toolkit (MIT license)
+consisting of a small C++ API that sits alongside the wxWidgets API
+and an IDE specially designed for producing EngageUI/wxWidgets apps.

 EngageUI apps are simpler to produce,
 have less cluttered screens
 and are easier to use for their users.
 They have self-documenting interfaces
 and automatic persistence across user interaction sessions.

-EngageUI is provided as a free source-code toolkit (MIT license)
-consisting of a small C++ API that sits alongside the wxWidgets API
-and an IDE specially designed for producing EngageUI/wxWidgets apps.

-### EngageUI apps are simple to produce
+### The simple EngageUI API
 The EngageUI API for wxWidgets consists of 2 simple constructs:
 1. An <b>EngagementManager</b> class that subclasses wxWidgets' wxWindow class
 to interface with the native windowing system